BlusMotif/anlogacashbook/PWA_SETUP.md

 # PWA (Progressive Web App) Setup Complete! 🎉

-Your Anloga Cash Book application is now a Progressive Web App with the following features:
+Your Records Management System application is now a Progressive Web App with the following features:

 ## ✅ What's Been Added: